Somali Civil War: USC/SSA (1995–2000)

-After UNOSOM II's departure in March 1995, military clashes between local factions became shorter, generally less intense, and more localized.
-This was in part due to the large-scale UN military intervention that had helped to curb the intense fighting between the major factions, who then began to focus on consolidating gains that they had made.
-The local peace and reconciliation initiatives that had been undertaken in the south-central part of the country between 1993 and 1995 also generally had a positive impact.
+UNOSOM II's departure in early 1995 did not result in the eruption of violence that was widely predicted, though the civil war continued to simmer with occasional clashes between factions.
+The withdrawal led to the formation of local administrations gaining momentum throughout Somalia, such as district/neighborhood level Islamic Courts and regional administrations like Puntland, resulting in period of relative stability and economic growth until the early 2000's.
+Somali political science professor Hussein Adam observed of the period, "With the collapse of UNOSOM-sponsored institutions, more authentic entities, including authoritative local leaders, have emerged.
+With the distorting effect of UNOSOM no longer present, the process of both political and economic transformation has been facilitated...alternative institutions have emerged without any external support."

 Aidid subsequently declared himself President of Somalia on June 15, 1995.
 However, his declaration received no recognition, as his rival Ali Mahdi Muhammad had already been elected interim President at a conference in Djibouti and recognized as such by the international community.

 Consequently, Aidid's faction continued its quest for hegemony in the south.
 In September 1995, militia forces loyal to him attacked and occupied the city of Baidoa.
 Aidid's forces remained in control of Baidoa from September 1995 to at least January 1996, while the local Rahanweyn Resistance Army militia continued to engage his forces in the town's environs.

 Fighting continued in the later half of 1995 in southern Kismayo and the Juba Valley, as well as southwestern and central Somalia.
 However, despite these pockets of conflict, the Gedo and Middle Shabelle regions, and northwestern parts of the country remained relatively peaceful.
 A number of the regional and district administrations that had been locally established in the preceding few years continued to operate in these areas.
 In 1994–95, factions contending for power in the newly-declared-independent Somaliland region included the United Somalia Front, the Somalia Democratic Front, the Somali National Movement, and the United Somali Party.